Your SEO is Perfect, So What the Heck?

 There are also ways on the development side that your site could accidentally be “blocked” from being indexed by Google, including:

 Blocking the site from being crawled by using a robots.txt disallow all.
-This sometimes happens when webmasters are making major URL changes.
+Sometimes this happens when webmasters are making major URL changes.
 When trying to keep individual pages from being crawled, you can accidentally end up with various 301 redirects being killed.

 To avoid this, make sure that your developer checks all pages to make sure the site can be crawled and indexed.
 Once you’ve made sure that’s been done, try to follow Google’s best-practices at all times.
-There are no shortcuts to ranking a site, so avoid “spammy” tactics like the plague.
+Shortcuts don’t exist to ranking a site, so avoid “spammy” tactics like the plague.
 Instead, focus on “white-hat” SEO, take your time and do it right, and you’ll be able to rest easier knowing your site is as healthy as it can be.

 CMS and ranking

 Some WordPress themes don’t allow for title tags, which will make the site impossible to rank.
-Sometimes widgets and other add-ons can break the internal linking – killing your ranking.
+Widgets and other add-ons can break the internal linking – killing your ranking.

 Be sure to implement a theme and CMS that is set up for optimization.
 Don’t add too many plugins to save time, since they’ll just slow down the site.

 Particularly competitive verticals, your competitors can also be a threat to your SEO.
-Some hostile actors (competitors, corrupt agencies, or even ex-employees) could attempt to harm your site and your efforts by hijacking your backlinks.
+As a result, some hostile actors (competitors, corrupt agencies, or even ex-employees) could attempt to harm your site and your efforts by hijacking your backlinks.

 One of the most common methods of “negative SEO” is to send “spammy” backlinks to your website to harm your healthy backlink profile.
 This might include buying a ton of low-quality links and sending them right away, showing an unnatural link velocity, which Google doesn’t like to see.